amihaiemil/amihaiemil.github.io/_posts/2017-04-05-the-remote-dream.markdown

 than someone sitting in an office.
 And, who knows, maybe you stumble across an employer who decides that it's a good and ethical idea to install keyloggers and printscreen software on your machine.

-My point is that this kind of remote work is **an illusion**, a well crafted lie.
+My point is that this kind of remote work is **an illusion**.
 Chances are that it's a much more stressful way of working and surely you don't have more freedom.
 Again -- being glued to a desk is the same as being glued to a couch.
 I hope I don't need to tell you that no one has ever opened their laptop at the beach, under a palm tree, and started working remotely.

 I think that the real problems are: 1) full-time, committed, schedule and 2) meetings/calls with the colleagues.
 As long as you have one of these two, you will be nowhere near the advertised freedom.
 I assume the full-time part is already clear, so here's what I don't like about having to call my colleagues: I have to wrap my schedule around it; I cannot do anything on Tuesdays because at 2pm I have to attend one of those useless, money-milking telcos.
 I also cannot rely on a Thursday, without my laptop, because my phone will most likely ring: "Hey, could you help us a little, Joe does not understand something here...".